oclipa/javascript-cheat-sheet/README.md

 *Using Prototypal Inheritance*

-This is the core principle upon which inheritance in javascript is based.
+This is the core principle upon which inheritance in JavaScript is based.

 ```js
 function BaseX(a, b)